Where do I start? Deep in the warm, thick muck of the swamp, her subconscious answered.

-SLIPSTREAM: TABLE OF CONTENTS is Nancy Baker Cahill’s first solo exhibition at Vellum LA.
+SLIPSTREAM: TABLE OF CONTENTS was Nancy Baker Cahill’s first solo exhibition at Vellum LA.
 Curated by Alice Scope and Sinziana Velicescu, Baker Cahill’s exhibition features ten new works from her Slipstream series on Vellum’s state-of-the-art LED Luma Canvases.
-The exhibition will include an inaugural summit, Web3: How It's Going, curated and organized by Postreality Labs' Jesse Damiani, Vellum LA, and Nancy Baker Cahill.
-The collection has been minted with NFT.storage on proof of stake Ethereum.
+The exhibition included an inaugural summit, Web3: How It's Going, curated and organized by Postreality Labs' Jesse Damiani, Vellum LA, and Nancy Baker Cahill.
+The collection was been minted with NFT.storage on proof of stake Ethereum.

 Baker Cahill’s series title springs from the fiction genre called “Slipstream,” which deals in "the familiar strange or the strange familiar.”
 In her Slipstream series, Baker Cahill mediates the genre with visual art created using the tools of digital simulation.

 Ten video artworks, presented as nine abstract “chapters,” with a final “about the author,” speak a visual language of mutation and untrustworthy translation.
 As misinformation continues to drive conversations about invented truths and how they can be weaponized, the artist recognized a deeper thread.
 The contemporary condition has only scratched the surface of the ways in which this force will impact culture, politics, and personhood in the future.
 Baker Cahill approaches the practices and technologies of web3, which are entangled in conversations of power, decentralization, and value, to further explore the epistemological process of truth making (and destroying).

 The roach’s first brain vibrated.
 It was an undeniably good spot.
 Its ganglia seconded this assessment, urging it to climb.

 How is blue a comfort, she asked in earnest.
 It’s not, they replied in unison, unless it’s electric.